ninharp/ninESP/Readme.md

 # Introduction

 ninESP is a modular firmware for ESP8266 SoC based on SmingFramework.
-It is designed to work with a few kinds of sensor which you can attach to it and then it acts as an MQTT Client.
+It is designed to work with a few kinds of sensors which you can attach to it and then it acts as an MQTT Client.
 So you can easily switch relays or simply as a relay server for RC Plugs (All RCSwitch compatible Plugs and Protocols) or just a timer based MQTT publish of sensor values.
 Also it can start an UDP Server to act/react